 An owner can choose to be tactical when dealing with a failing business.
 A tactical owner will immediately start looking for ways on how to save the business.
 He may choose to file for bankruptcy, or apply for business loans.
-In the U.S. where many businesses are funded and supported by immigrant investors according to the website of the AmLaw Group, he may even consider teaming up with an established regional center to get funds.
+In the U.S., where many businesses are funded and supported by immigrant investors they may even consider teaming up with an established regional center to get funds.

 Or, he may choose to be strategic about it.
 A strategic owner chooses to step back and formulate a general plan of action.
 While part of his strategy could be any tactic mentioned above, he will not fail to identify first the problems and their underlying causes.

 Unlike a business tactician, a business strategist has a richer, fuller view of what’s happening and what’s ahead.
 He can see his business in these levels: corporate, industry, market